 By using the distributed-computing power of Spark, we can distribute the matrix-vector multiplies, and thus exploit the years of numerical computing expertise that have gone into building ARPACK, and the years of distributing computing expertise that have gone into Spark.

 Since ARPACK is written in Fortran77, it cannot immediately be used on the Java Virtual Machine.
 However, through the netlib-java and breeze interfaces, we can use ARPACK on the JVM.
 This also means that low-level hardware optimizations can be exploited for any local linear algebraic operations.
 As with all linear algebraic operations within MLlib, we use hardware acceleration whenever possible.

 We are building the linear algebra capabilities of MLlib.
-Currently in Spark 1.0 there is support for Tall and Skinny SVD and PCA, and as of Spark 1.1, we will have support for SVD and PCA via ARPACK.
+Currently in Apache Spark 1.0 there is support for Tall and Skinny SVD and PCA, and as of Apache Spark 1.1, we will have support for SVD and PCA via ARPACK.

 A very popular matrix in the recommender systems community is the Netflix Prize Matrix.
 The matrix has 17,770 rows, 480,189 columns, and 100,480,507 non-zeros.
 Below we report results on several larger matrices (up to 16x larger) we experimented with at Twitter.

 With the Spark implementation of SVD using ARPACK, calculating wall-clock time with 68 executors and 8GB memory in each, looking for the top 5 singular vectors, we can factorize larger matrices distributed in RAM across a cluster, in a few seconds.

 |Matrix size||Number of nonzeros||Time per iteration (s)||Total time (s)|